After Brexit: Roadmap for a leap in the dark

 DAY 5 - TUESDAY, JUNE 28 - "DAVID, ARE YOU LEAVING NOW?"

 A 24-hour EU summit is scheduled.
-After a Brexit vote, his political career may be over but Cameron would likely stay on until his deeply divided party elects a successor.
+After a Brexit vote, his political career may be over but Cameron would likely stay on at least until his deeply divided party elects a successor.
 He would be expected to appear for dinner in Brussels.
-Big question - would he notify summit chair Tusk that he is triggering Article 50 of the EU treaty, the legal basis for Britain to leave?
+Big question - would he notify summit chair Donald Tusk that he is triggering Article 50 of the EU, the legal basis for Britain to leave the Union?
 In London, pro-Brexit would-be successors may try to play for time.

-EU officials and diplomats say they would want Britain to launch the process right away and rule out any new negotiations, though for now they see no legal way to force London's hand.
-The EU treaty does not allow for expulsion but there would be fierce political pressure, urging London to respect voters' wish to leave, and the other 27 could start discussions without Britain.

-If Cameron secures a referendum win, the summit will discuss quickly enacting the reform package he won from fellow leaders in March to give Britain a special deal to stem EU immigration.
+Until Britain declares its hand, the EU would stall, though many would be impatient to make clear there will be no new talks to try and keep it in.
+If Cameron secures a referendum win, the summit will discuss quickly enacting the reform package he won in March to give Britain a special deal to stem EU immigration.

 DAY 6 - WEDNESDAY, JUNE 29 - "PLEASE WAIT OUTSIDE, DAVID."